-End of Sultanate Khudadad
+Fall of Tipu Sultan's Empire, the Sultanate Khudadad

 fateh-hyder-eldest-son-of-tipu-sultan-painting-by-thomas-hickey

-The Surrender of Fateh Hyder:
+Surrender of Fateh Hyder:

-"This descendant of Hyder, however, notwithstanding his constitutional or hereditary bravery, at the suggestion of Purnaiya and the advice also of other traitors of the Sultan's court, (every one of whom thinking of his wife and family, abandoned his duty and loyalty) was deceived, and acted in conformity to their wishes, at once rejected the prayers of his well wishers, and consequently washing his hands of kingly power and dominion, he proceeded to meet and confer with General Harris", records Kirmani.
+"This descendant of Hyder, however, notwithstanding his constitutional or hereditary bravery, at the suggestion of Purnaiya and the advice also of other traitors of the Sultan's court, (every one of whom thinking of his wife and family, abandoned his duty and loyalty) was deceived, and acted in conformity to their wishes, at once rejected the prayers of his well wishers, and consequently washing his hands of kingly power and dominion, he proceeded to meet and confer with General Harris," records Kirmani.

-Tipu's four eldest sons were transferred to Vellore by 18th June.
+Tipu's four eldest sons were transferred to Vellore by 18 June.

-On June 30th, the British coronated a five-year-old descendant of the Wodeyar family, as the ruler of Mysore, who was later known as Mummudi Krishnaraja Wodeyar or Krishnaraja Wodeyar III.
+On June 30, the British coronated a five-year-old descendant of the Wodeyar family, as the ruler of Mysore, who was later known as Mummudi Krishnaraja Wodeyar or Krishnaraja Wodeyar III.
 Purnaiya was appointed as his Diwan, or chief minister.

 Notes: